easterbonbon/spelling-bee-extension/README.md

 in the root of this repository.

 To debug and see the console, go to `about:debugging` in the browser and inspect the extension.

+## Publishing
+You'll need to sign the extension.
+Generate an API key if you haven't already: https://addons.mozilla.org/en-US/developers/addon/api/key/
+* `cp .env.example .env` and add your API key information
+* `./publishScript.sh` _Be patient; it can take a while_

 ----
 ## Logic